Why do guys string you along

 The next reason why guys string you along is because he doesn’t want to be alone.
 Let’s face it, being in an exclusive relationship with a woman has its benefits.

-He receives love, companionship, and sex on a silver platter consistently.
+He receives love, companionship, and physical intimacy on a silver platter consistently.
 That beats being single and having to deal with the dating scene any day.